scikit-hep/pyhf/docs/development.rst

   when installing.
-  PyPI will still be the default package index ``pip`` will attempt to install from for all dependencies, but if a package has a release on TestPyPI that has a higher release or dev release number the package will be installed from TestPyPI instead.
+  PyPI will still be the default package index ``pip`` will attempt to install from for all dependencies, but if a package has a release on TestPyPI that is a more recent release then the package will be installed from TestPyPI instead.
+  Note that dev releases are considered pre-releases, so ``v0.1.2`` is a "newer" release than ``v0.1.2.dev3``.

 Publishing
 ----------